 - Challenging compliance

 From the digital marketing and analytics point of view, the provisions can be boiled down to these key points:

-1) You’re responsible for personal information under your control and you must appoint someone to be in charge of your company’s compliance.
-Under PIPEDA this person is called the Chief Privacy Officer (CPO).
+- You’re responsible for personal information under your control and must appoint someone to be in charge of your company’s compliance.
+Under PIPEDA, this person is called the chief privacy officer (CPO).

-Important note!
-The requirements for lawful consent under PIPEDA are less strict and less defined than for GDPR.
+The requirements for lawful consent under PIPEDA are less strict and defined than for Europe’s General Data Protection regulation (GDPR).
 In its current form, PIPEDA allows companies to seek implied or express consent where:

 Express consent is given through a specific action, e.g. clicking the “I agree” button on a consent request banner.